Jeff White, Ph.D.

 After graduation, I volunteered with Aves Argentinas and Proyecto Macá Tobiano to assist with monitoring and conservation efforts to protect the critically endangered Hooded Grebe.
 During this time in Argentina I encountered my first wild penguins - I was now irreparably hooked on penguins.

-I began my Master's in the Mays Lab at Marshall University and pitched the idea of a thesis on stable isotope ecology in Fiordland Penguins/tawaki.
+I began my Master's in the Mays Lab at Marshall University and pitched the idea of a thesis on stable isotope ecology in Fiordland Penguins/Tawaki.
 With the help of a supportive advisor and bit of luck, I found the Tawaki Project and embarked on my first field season in New Zealand.
-Penguins and stable isotope ecology have remained central to my research at the University of Miami, but I have also expanded into population genetics and diving physiology in other taxa.
+Penguins and stable isotope ecology remained central to my research in the McCracken Lab at the University of Miami, but I have also expanded into population genetics and diving physiology in other seabird taxa.

 From birdwatching on our Mississippi farm, to tracking endangered penguins on sub-Antarctic islands, the last decade has brought me far from my original plan of veterinary medicine - and I wouldn't have it any other way!
 Although I am now focused on seabird biology, I still credit the 10+ years of working in emergency veterinary medicine with providing many of the skills that are critical to both my lab and field work.

 Check out my current and past research here or head over to my CV.
-If you find my research, photos, or field stories interesting, or want to collaborate on a project please reach out on any of the social media accounts or e-mail below.
+If you find my research, photos, or field stories compelling, are a student interested in seabird science, or want to collaborate, please reach out on any of the social media accounts or e-mail below.

 Education